mspratt/OKFN_Data_Challenge_3/README.md

 is mostly for me to see how it is executing.

 I stop processing after the first 25 publishers

+Some publisher like the agri-food-and-biosciences-institute don't have the same json format as the other publishers.
+This publisher doen't have a key "foi-web" which is a url to their site.
+For now I'll just cooment out the line but latter I'll test for the presents of keys

 I'm a beginning Python programmer and had to learn the API, json, Git and a few other "technical" tools.